Advice given out by some local councils can help us be good neighbours during these colder times.

 If possible you should make sure the house is warm enough.
-21 degrees is a good minimum for a sitting room (i.e. a room that they may be sedentary for a long period of time) and 18 degrees in sleeping rooms (where bedclothes will provide warmth).
-Falling below these temperatures could create long terms health issues.
+21 degrees is a good minimum for a sitting room (i.e. a room where they may be sedentary for a long period of time) and 18 degrees in sleeping rooms (where bedclothes will provide warmth).
+Falling below these temperatures could create long term health issues.

 Of course ‘the Assure’ can help you monitor temperature and even send an email if the house seems too cold while the wearer is at home.

 Make sure there is food in their cupboards

 If getting to the shops has been difficult they may be running low on stocks.
 Are there some easy, nutritious and warming snacks about, like soups?

 Likewise, if trips out are tricky are they running out of any medicines they need?
 Unless you know their regime it may be that asking them about their stocks is the only way.